-We invite authors to submit manuscripts – we do not accept unsolicited manuscripts.
-We have a broad knowledge of many manuscripts completed by former students.
-Staff and former students are also contacting us about manuscripts.
+We invited authors to submit manuscripts – we did not accept unsolicited manuscripts.
+We also had a broad knowledge of many manuscripts completed by former students.
+Staff and former students also contacted us about manuscripts.

 The financial model

-The Escalator Fund lends money to Escalator Press for the production and marketing costs of each book.
-All production and marketing costs are agreed on between the Press and the author.
-The first print run will normally be 300 books.
-From the sales of the book, Escalator Press pays the loan back to the Escalator Fund.
-Once the loan is paid, the profits from the book are split 50/50 between the author and the Press.
-If the loan cannot be repaid by sales of the book, the author will make up the shortfall.
-This means there is a strong incentive for the author to be very active in promoting the book – the contract specifically requires this.
+The Escalator Fund lent money to Escalator Press for the production and marketing costs of each book.
+All production and marketing costs were agreed on between the Press and the author.
+The first print run was normally 300 books.
+From the sales of the book, Escalator Press paid the loan back to the Escalator Fund.
+Once the loan was paid, the profits from the book were split 50/50 between the author and the Press.
+If the loan couldn’t be repaid by sales of the book, the author would make up the shortfall.
+This meant there was a strong incentive for the author to be very active in promoting the book – the contract specifically required this.

-It is a requirement of Escalator Press that there is a sales and distribution agent for each book.
-At present the agent is Paul Greenberg, of Greene Phoenix.
+It was a requirement of Escalator Press that there was a sales and distribution agent for each book.

 The Escalator Press contract is based on a standard contract, with modifications.
 The contract was sent to the NZSA Members Consultancy Service, who raised some issues that have since been addressed.